electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 * The "Apple Development" certificate was also named as "Mac Developer" and "Development".

-### Install provisioning profile
+### Prepare provisioning profile

-If you want to test your app on your local machine before submitting your app to the Mac App Store, you have to install the app's provisioning profile on your machine, and sign the app with the "Apple Development" certificate and the provisioning profile.
+If you want to test your app on your local machine before submitting your app to the Mac App Store, you have to sign the app with the "Apple Development" certificate with the provisioning profile embedded in the app bundle.

-To register the provisioning profile, you can follow the below steps:
+To get the provisioning profile, you can follow the below steps:

 1. Open the "Certificates, Identifiers & Profiles" page on the [Apple Developer](https://developer.apple.com/account) website.